 Why am I being asked to fill out a questionnaire when purchasing online?

 Some manufacturers ask a few questions about your oral health to make sure their product is suitable for your needs.
-You can view it as a way of them looking out for you, but the questionnaire also helps protect them legally.
+You can view it as a way of them looking out for you.

 Always answer all questions truthfully, as it is in the best interests of both you and the manufacturer to do so.

 These devices are considered safe under these conditions:

 - You only use the product for its intended purpose and follow manufacturer’s instructions.

 - The FDA or another trusted regulatory agency approves the device.